 Due to international travel restrictions, there are many travellers who are experiencing delays or disruptions to their travel plans and who may not be able to return home as planned.
 It’s important to stay up-to-date on the pandemic’s developments, your government’s response, and the response of your host country.
 The following steps can help you while abroad:

 6. I am currently abroad and am experiencing symptoms of COVID-19 - what should I do?

-If you start to experience symptoms of COVID-19, take steps to isolate yourself and call an IAMAT doctor or local medical facility.
+If you start to experience symptoms of COVID-19, take steps to isolate yourself and call an local doctor or medical facility.
 Seek medical attention immediately if you experience difficulty breathing or shortness of breath.
 Follow the advice of the local health authority.